 Age of Product’s Food for Thought of March 6th, 2016 covers innovation & economics, the concept of design sprints, and questions the state of Lean startup.
 It also provides a PDF to detect cargo cult agile in the organization, covers trends in product discovery, bloatware and feature creep.
-It covers better product roadmap techniques, leadership when scaling agile, how to start an agile transition at enterprise level.
+It covers better product roadmap techniques, leadership when scaling agile, how to start an agile transition at the enterprise level.
 Last, but not least, #31 deals with the dark side of Scrum, the psychology of team, and contains a great interview with Marc Andreessen and Clayton Christensen on competence and disruption.

 From the Blog